derykmakgill/derykmakgill.github.io/_posts/2020-04-30-bsv-ecosystem-chart.md

 ### Ask The World

+I can't find much information on ask the world.
+I originally concluded it didn't exist but hours later I discovered an article on [CoinGeek](https://coingeek.com/finalists-of-second-bitcoin-sv-virtual-hackathon-revealed/) about them that says "Ask The World provides a supply and demand economic model for seeking any kind of assistance."

+Apparently they were a runner-up in a BSV hackathon in 2019.

+#### Trying it out

-I can't find any information on Ask The World.
+Unfortunately I can't find anymore information or a website!

 #### Conclusion

-Either it doesn't exist or it's not big enough currently to be relevant.
+Either it doesn't exist anymore or it's not big enough currently to be relevant.

 ### TweeTwe